cucumber/godog/README.md

 **The API is likely to change a few times before we reach 1.0.0**

-**Godog** is an open source behavior-driven development framework for [go][golang] programming language.
+Package godog is the official Cucumber BDD framework for Golang, it merges specification and test documentation into one cohesive whole.
+The author is a core member of [cucumber team](https://github.com/cucumber).

 What is behavior-driven development, you ask?
 It’s the idea that you start by writing human-readable sentences that describe a feature of your application and how it should work, and only then implement this behavior in software.

 The project is inspired by [behat][behat] and [cucumber][cucumber] and is based on cucumber [gherkin3 parser][gherkin].